-You thought the French food fest was over now that Christmas and New Year’s Eve was behind us?
+You thought the French food fest was over now that Christmas and New Year’s Eve were behind us?
 Think again.
 With the arrival of January comes a national obsession with the galette des rois – the “king cake.”

 If you’re in France, you’ve probably noticed this scrumptious-looking cake, usually topped with a golden paper crown, in your local boulangerie (bakery), pâtisserie (pastry shop), or supermarché (supermarket) since mid-December.
 It’s flaky, sweet and best served when warm, straight out of the oven.

 But the pleasure brought by a galette des rois isn’t merely due to its delicious taste – it’s also the anticipation of wondering whether you will be the lucky one to discover la fève, a tiny charm, buried inside one of the slices.
-If you are, you’re “king for a day” and take your place in a 700-year old French tradition.
+If you are, you’re “king for a day” and take your place in a 700-year-old French tradition.

 You’ll typically find two basic styles of galette des rois: In northern France, it’s made of pâte feuilleté, puff pastry, and stuffed with a dense, creamy almond paste called frangipane.
 In the south of France, you’ll be eating a brioche-style cake covered with candied fruit.
 Other variations can be found as well, from shortbread-style, popular in Western France, to those that have alternate fillings, such as chocolat-poire (chocolate-pear) or raspberry.